zoeyziy/AutoPlanet/README.md

 # Automated Behavior Analysis

 Type: web application
-Team: Zoey, Jilian, and Tasha
+Team: Zoey Yang, Jilian Lai, and Tasha Kim

 ## Overview
 A fullstack web interface that utilizes machine learning to estimate mice behavior with user-defined time intervals.
 This application can be used if you need: